TheGoodlike13/liberty_or_death/README.md

 Now that things are working, it's time to end this mess once and for all.
 Back to [#fusion](#fusion)!

-I skip creating 'alice' because I don't want to create users somewhere else.
+I skip creating `alice` because I don't want to create users somewhere else.
-Seriously, I'd probably need to add more rights, and while its no longer mission impossible, it's still a pain in the ass.
+Seriously, I'd probably need to add more rights, and while its no longer "mission impossible", it's still a pain in the ass.

 I do want to use Kerberos to secure stuff with clients, so I guess I need to follow the next steps.

     sudo kadmin.local
     > addprinc -randkey ldap/192.168.1.5